 For headphones, some manufacturers may also refer to noise-blocking as noise isolation.

 Although different manufacturers may use different algorithms and technologies, they all try to mainly cancel the low-frequency ambient noise.

 Of course, the power source is also used to analyze the sampled ambient sound.
 While noise-blocking (noise isolation) relies on physical barriers made by noise-isolating and absorbing materials.

-All headphones have certain capacity of blocking ambient noise.
-Most noise-canceling headphone manufacturers also try to improve the physical blocking or isolation of ambient sound as well.
+All headphones have a certain capacity for blocking ambient noise.
+Most noise-cancelling headphone manufacturers also try to improve the physical blocking or isolation of ambient sound as well.

 The ambient sound is continuously sampled.
 The sampled sound waves were processed in the ANC unit in real-time.
 The delay usually should be in the order of a few milliseconds.